Improved bounds for centered colorings: Introduction

-One reason that these new notions attracted much attention is the realization that they can be characterized in several, seemingly different ways.
-Instead of providing the original definition we define bounded expansion in terms of centered chromatic numbers.
-Let $p$ be an integer and $p\geq1$.
+Let $p$ be a positive integer.
 A vertex coloring $\phi$ of a graph $G$ is $p$-\emph{centered} if for every connected subgraph $H$ of $G$ either $\phi$ uses more than $p$ colors on $H$ or there is a color that appears exactly once on $H$.
 The $p$-\emph{centered chromatic number} $\chi_p(G)$ of $G$ is the minimum integer $k$ such that there is a $p$-centered coloring of $G$ using $k$ colors.

-A vertex coloring of a graph is $1$-centered if and only if it is a \emph{proper} vertex coloring, i.e., adjacent vertices receive distinct colors.
-A vertex coloring is $2$-centered if and only if it is a \emph{star coloring}, i.e., it is proper and every path on four vertices receives at least $3$ distinct colors.
+A vertex coloring of a graph is $1$-centered if and only if it is \emph{proper}, i.e., adjacent vertices receive distinct colors.
+A vertex coloring is $2$-centered if and only if it is a \emph{star coloring}, i.e., it is proper and every path on four vertices receives at least three colors.
 A class $\calC$ of graphs is of \emph{bounded expansion} if and only if there exists a function $f:\mathbb{N}\to\mathbb{N}$ such that for every integer $p\geq1$ and every $G\in\calC$ we have $\chi_p(G)\leq f(p)$.
 Ne{\v{s}}et{\v{r}}il and Ossona de Mendez, who originally defined bounded expansion in terms of maximum densities of shallow minors, showed in~\cite{NOdM08} that the definitions are equivalent.

+Colorings, such that the condition depending on $p$ is omitted, are called \emph{centered} colorings.
+The \emph{centered chromatic number} is the minimum number of colors in such a coloring and coincides with the treedepth for every graph $G$~(\cite{NOdM06}, Lemma 4.2).
 The \emph{treedepth} of a graph $G$ is the minimum height of a rooted forest $F$ such that $G\subseteq \clos(F)$ where (1) a \emph{rooted forest} is a disjoint union of rooted trees; (2) the \emph{height} of a rooted forest $F$ is maximum number of vertices on a path from a root to a leaf in $F$; (3) the closure $\clos(F)$ of $F$ is the graph with vertex set $V(F)$ and edge set $\set{\set{v,w}\mid \text{$v$ is an ancestor of $w$ in $F$}}$.
-As observed in~\cite{NOdM06}, every $p$-centered coloring of a graph $G$ is also a \emph{treedepth}-$p$ \emph{coloring} of $G$, i.e., for every $i\leq p$ the union of any $i$ color classes induce a subgraph of $G$ of treedepth at most $i$.
+As observed in~\cite{NOdM06}, every $p$-centered coloring of a graph $G$ is also a \emph{treedepth}-$p$ \emph{coloring} of $G$, i.e., for every $i\leq p$ the union of any $i$ color classes induces a subgraph of $G$ of treedepth at most $i$.